matdknu/matdknu/README.md

 Here you will find my workplace (sometimes public or private) 💻

 My name is Matias Deneken, I am a sociologist, Master in Sociology and Master in Data Science and Innovation.
 I am currently working in the areas of intercultural relations,  justification of social violence and political discourse.
 Throughout my work experience, I have been in charge of handling, processing and analyzing different sources of information, from text mining to longitudinal surveys.
-Currently, I am specializing in natural language processing and design of experiments.

 My areas of interest are social psychology and computational social science.